python/mypy/mypyc/doc/introduction.rst

 * You are writing a new module that requires high performance.
-You write the module in Python, but only use primitives that mypyc can compile efficiently, getting close to maximum performance while still providing a much better developer experience compared to writing a C extension.
+You write the module in Python, but only use primitives that mypyc can compile efficiently.
+Performance is much higher than pure Python, while you have greatly higher developer productivity compared to writing an extension in C.

 Development status
 ------------------